Duensing's Syllabus of Typographic Taxonomy

 Nelson.
 From Punch to Printing Type.
 (1985)

 Essential.
-This is still available (in VHS and DVD) both from Carl Schlesinger 39 Myrtle Street, Ruthrford, NJ 07070 and from the Book Arts Press of the Rare Books Schoold of the University of Virginia.
+This film formerly was available from the late Carl Schlesinger.
+It is still available from the Book Arts Press of the Rare Books Schoold of the University of Virginia.
 Update 2011: now on DVD from Book Arts Press.

 Burnette.
 Out of Sorts.
 (2009-?)